 5. APPLICATION PROCESS

-Application Review and Award Process: The Picerne Family Foundation is not accepting Artist Outreach applications at this time.
-Please contact the Foundation at 949-267-1517 or by e-mail if you would like to be notified when applications are being accepted or to discuss your plans for an AOP application.
+Application Review and Award Process: The application deadline is March 15, 2025.
+Finalists will be selected for interviews by April 25, 2025.
+Please contact the Foundation at 949-267-1517 or by e-mail if you would like to discuss your potential project and plans for an AOP application.

 Pre-Submission: Artists should contact the Foundation staff by phone or e-mail to discuss their project ideas before completing the Artist Outreach application.
 Qualified artists with ideas that appear to fit the project criteria will be encouraged to seek out a nonprofit collaborator and submit a formal application.
 Application materials can be obtained by e-mail request, or by download from the Foundation website.